timbulwidodostp/glst/README.md

 # glst
 Generalized Least Squares for trend estimation of summarized dose-response data Use glst With STATA 19

+Trend estimation of summarized dose-response data Use glst With STATA 19

 Olah Data Semarang

 WA : +6285227746673 (085227746673)